ibuilder/rpp/DAILY.md

 - Walk barefoot on the earth (Grounding)
 - Listen to Nature/Ocean

+[**Connection**]

-- [**Connection**] - Talk to peers in recovery
+- Talk to peers in recovery

-- Text - I love you and a virtual hug to another alcoholic/addict - 15 times
+- Text - I love you and a virtual hug to another alcoholic/addict - 15 times.
-- Talk on the phone to an Alcoholic/Addict
+- Talk on the phone to an Alcoholic/Addict.
-- Attend a meeting
+- Attend a meeting of your choice.